DgZiga/FR-3dCutscenes/README.md

 - The text has to be put after the `.string` directive and within double quotes.
 Special characters such as `\n` are supported.
 - The text **must** be followed by the `,0xFF` terminator, so that the game will know the string ended.

+Please note that sometimes, for still unknown reasons, the very first character of text will not be drawn on screen.

 ### Text keyframes
-Once textboxes and text colors are set up, we can modify the `text_keyframes` array to configure which text should appear when.
+Once textboxes and text colors are set up, we can modify the `text_keyframes` array to configure which text should appear and when.
 The array must be terminated by a `END_TEXT_FRAME` entry.
 The array is of type `struct text_keyframe`, here's a breakdown of all the fields:
 - `frame_start`: this is the exact same concept as seen in the images naming convention. **IMPORTANT**: The array must be sorted by this field in ascending order.
 This means for example that making element 0 have frame_start=120 and element 1 frame_start=60 is not supported and WILL break the animation.
 - `textbox_id`: id of the textbox on which the text will be displayed.
 This is effectively the position in the `textboxes[]` array, starting from 0.
 - `text`: this is the actual text to be displayed.
 In order to reference the text that has been inserted into the `main.s` file, just put the label name in this field
 - `font`: to be completely honest, I have no clue what this does.
-- `x`: sets a horizontal margin within the textbox, starting from the left side of the textbox
+- `x`: sets a horizontal margin within the textbox, starting from the left side of the textbox (measured in pixels)
-- `y`: sets a vertical margin within the textbox, starting from the top side of the textbox
+- `y`: sets a vertical margin within the textbox, starting from the top side of the textbox (measured in pixels)
 - `color`: A reference to the previously defined `struct TextColor` objects
 - `speed`: An integer representing the speed at which text will be drawn.
 Setting a value of 0 will make the text appear instantly.
-Other than that, the higher the value, the slower text is displayed on screen
+Other than that the higher the value, the slower text is displayed on screen

 # How to use
 This tool requires: